Senator Judith Keating

 She is the past president of the Public Legal Education and Information Service of New Brunswick.
 She is a past member of the board of Women in Transition and of the Canadian Institute for the Administration of Justice (CIAJ), having also served as past chair of the CIAJ’s Legislative Drafting Conference.

-Senator Keating is the outgoing Chair of the New Brunswick Financial and Consumer Services Tribunal, and a member of the Council of Canadian Administrative Tribunals’ Committee on Tribunal Excellence in Adjudication, as well as its sub-committee on Truth and Reconciliation.
-She is also a member of the New Brunswick Law Society’s Committee on Truth & Reconciliation and Chair of the Law Society’s Taskforce on Access to Justice.
+Senator Keating is the outgoing Chair of the New Brunswick Financial and Consumer Services Tribunal, and a former member of the Council of Canadian Administrative Tribunals’ Committee on Tribunal Excellence in Adjudication, as well as its sub-committee on Truth and Reconciliation.
+She is a member of the New Brunswick Law Society’s Committee on Truth & Reconciliation and Chair of the Law Society’s Taskforce on Access to Justice.
 She also served on le Comité sur la Vérité et la Réconciliation de l’Université de Moncton.

 Senator Keating was appointed Queen’s Counsel in 2002 and is the recipient of the 2015 Muriel Corkery-Ryan Q.C.
 Award, recognizing her outstanding contributions to the legal profession and significant role as a mentor to women.